Spending 1, 2 or 3 days in Valencia? Here you’ll find an itinerary for every option 😉

 Quick Tip: The Ceramic Museum is just a 5min walk from La Lonja de la Seda.
 If you don’t want to visit it, at least give a glance at its magnificent façade.

 Quick Tip: There is a very famous and traditional place in Valencia for churros, fartons, chocolate and buñuelos called Horchatería Santa Catalina.
-When you’re in this area it’s worthwhile checking it out for a coffee break.
+When you’re in this area, it’s worth checking it out for a coffee break.
 The decoration with traditional tiles is very cute.

 End your day by having dinner in the Ruzafa district.